Philippines: Maria Ressa's cyber libel verdict 'a method of silencing dissent' | DW | 15.06.2020

 An 'attack on press freedom'

-On Monday, a Manila court convicted Ressa and former Rappler writer, Rey Santos of cyber libel for publishing an article that implicated a prominent businessman who was allegedly involved in human trafficking and drug smuggling.
+On Monday, a Manila court convicted Ressa and former Rappler writer Reynaldo Santos Jr. of cyber libel for publishing an article that implicated a prominent businessman who was allegedly involved in human trafficking and drug smuggling.
 The article was published before the cyber libel law was enacted, prompting rights activists from around the world to label the charges as bogus and another example of an attack on press freedom and critical reporting by the Duterte administration.

 Ressa co-founded the online website Rappler in 2012.
 Its coverage of the state's crackdown on illegal narcotics, which has left thousands of suspected petty drug peddlers dead, soon drew the ire of President Rodrigo Duterte.

-In his 2017 State of the Nation Address, Duterte claimed that Rappler was foreign-owned and violated the constitution, which states that mass media organizations should be wholly-owned by Filipino nationals.
+In his 2017 State of the Nation address, Duterte claimed that Rappler was foreign-owned and violated the constitution, which says that mass media organizations should be wholly-owned by Filipino nationals.

 Rappler has denied this allegation, but other threats followed, including an order from the Security and Exchange Commission to revoke the publication's operating license, and banning a Rappler reporter from covering the presidential palace.

-At a press conference after the announcement of today's verdict, Ressa was defiant and resolute in continuing her work as a journalist.
+At a press conference after the announcement of Monday's verdict, Ressa was defiant and resolved to continue her work as a journalist.
 "Investigative journalism is more important today than ever.
 So much is happening in an opaque, grey area," she said.

 Like martial law again